MicrosoftDocs/Devices-docs/surface-hub/install-apps-on-surface-hub.md

 2. Ensure you're running WinGet 1.8 or later.
 3. If WinGet isn't present or you need the latest version, follow these instructions: [Install WinGet](/windows/package-manager/winget/#install-winget).

-### Download app packages from Microsoft Store via WinGet

-Find and acquire the app you want, then download:

-- The offline-licensed app package (either an .appx or an .appxbundle file)
-- The *unencoded* license file (if you're using provisioning packages to install the app)
-- The *encoded* license file (if you're using MDM to distribute the app)
-- Any necessary dependency files

 #### Browse apps for Surface Hub

 Find compatible apps with keywords related to Surface Hub or by filtering for Universal Windows Platform (UWP) apps.